SelenaChen123/MinecraftServerSetup/restore-server-backup/restore-server-backup.md

 ### Steps

-1. Stop the `minecraft.service` service:
+1. Move to the service folder:
     ```
-    sudo systemctl stop /etc/systemd/system/minecraft.service
+    cd /etc/systemd/system
     ```

-2. View the list of server backups:
+2. Stop the `minecraft.service` service:
     ```
+    sudo systemctl stop minecraft.service
+    ```

+3. View the list of server backups:
+    ```
     ls /home/opc/minecraft_backups
     ```

-3. Copy the name of the server backup that you want to restore to.
+4. Copy the name of the server backup that you want to restore to.

-4. Create a copy of the server backup that you want to restore to in your home folder:
+5. Create a copy of the server backup that you want to restore to in your home folder:
     ```
     cp /home/opc/minecraft_backups/<SERVER_BACKUP> .
     ```
     - *SERVER_BACKUP*: copied name of the server backup that you want to restore to

-5. Delete the server files:
+6. Delete the server files:
     ```
-    rm -r world
+    rm -r ~/world
     ```

-6. Move to the root folder:
+7. Move to the root folder:
     ```
     cd /
     ```